openbmc/docs/designs/mctp/mctp-kernel.md

 ## Design points & alternatives considered

-### Including message-type byte in send/receive buffers
+### Omitting message-type byte in send/receive buffers

-This design specifies that message buffers passed to the kernel in send syscalls and from the kernel in receive syscalls will have the message type byte as the first byte of the buffer.
-This corresponds to the definition of a MCTP message payload in DSP0236.
+This design specifies that message buffers passed to the kernel in send syscalls and from the kernel in receive syscalls will not have the message type byte included in the buffer.
+This diverges slightly from the composition of a MCTP message body in DSP0236, but avoids repeating a value in two distinct places.

-This somewhat duplicates the type data provided in `struct sockaddr_mctp`; it's superficially possible for the kernel to prepend this byte on send, and remove it on receive.

-However, the exact format of the MCTP message payload is not precisely defined by the specification.
-Particularly, any message integrity check data (which would also need to be appended / stripped in conjunction with the type byte) is defined by the type specification, not DSP0236.
-The kernel would need knowledge of all protocols in order to correctly deconstruct the payload data.

-Therefore, we transfer the message payload as-is to userspace, without any modification by the kernel.
+We need the `smctp_type` field in order to `bind()`, so the address representation wins.

 ### MCTP message-type specification: using `sockaddr_mctp.smctp_type` rather than protocol